tech-enigmas/nomad-2.0/README.md

 ## Authors: Jaye, Emily, Josh Christina

-## Version: 1.0.0
+## Version: 2.0.0

 ## Overview

 The vision of this project is to create a web-based app that has functionality to plan a route on a map, check local camping/air bnb lodging, and sign in to save your content.
-Also to be able to check the weather at the destination, as to be able to plan accordingly.
+Users will be able to check the weather at the destination, as to be able to plan accordingly.
+Nomad will also have an interactive community travel blogging section as well.
 This is an all-in-one road trip app.

 This app allows individuals to organize and plan a roadtrip to alleviate stress on which way to go and where they will stay.
 Make the most out of your vacation!